KKNithin/nithin_race/readme.md

-# Nithin's Race - Game Developed using Java & Java FX
+# Nithin's Race (A version of Simon's Race) - Game Developed using Java & Java FX
 > A version of Simon's Race &copy; Authored by Nithin Katta Kiranprakash (Student Number: 22200096)
 ### Basic requirements to run the game:
 * Minimum Java JDK/JRE version 17.